 As a listing agent, you would advise your clients on what repairs to make based on a Pre-Listing report.
 Your client may offer to pay a closing cost credit after a buyer’s inspection.
 Or negotiate a reduction of the home’s purchase price.

 As a buyer’s agent, you can ask for an extension of contingency period to give your clients time to collect contractor bids on any work that needs to be done.
-This will give you more information to use in negotiation with the sellers.
+This will give you more information to use in negotiations with the sellers.

 How a Home Inspection Helps In Real Estate Transactions